luqmanmusah/twitter/README.md

-# README
+## README

 # Redesign of Twitter

-> The purpose of this project was to build a Twitter Resdesign to immitate the basic feature of Twitter.
+> The purpose of this project was to build a Twitter Redesign to immitate the basic feature of Twitter.
 That is Sharing your opinion, following another User and can be followed as well.

-# Some of the advanced concepts explored in this project includes.
+## Some of the advanced concepts explored in this project includes.

 - Working with advanced associations, many-to-many relationships, a typical twitter follow and follower relationship model.
 - Authentication using Devise